 Trip Itinerary

-Our representative from Nepal Interpid Treks will be at the airport holding a sign.
+Our representative from Nepal Intrepid Treks will be at the airport holding a sign.
 He’ll look as happy to see you as you are to be done with that flight.
 We'll get you to the hotel, and you can ditch your bags.
 First thing: take a long shower.
 Just wash the airplane off you.
 If you’ve got any juice left, go get lost in Thamel for a bit.
 Don't take a map.
 Later on, we’ll grab a beer.
 It’s not a meeting.
 It’s just us saying hi, you meeting the guy who’s going to carry your heavy stuff, and us killing any last-minute jitters you might have.

 Max.
 Elevation:1355m